 The Bureau of Meteorology operates a flood warning system for the Fitzroy River and its tributaries based on a rainfall and river height observations network shown on the map.
 In consultation with the Rockhampton City Council, the Bureau issues predictions of flood heights for the Fitzroy River at Rockhampton whenever it is expected to exceed 7 metres on the city gauge.
 The objective is to provide at least 60 hours warning of flood heights above 7 metres.
 These forecasts are updated at least once each day.
-When possible, river height predictions are also given for Taroom, Theodore, Moura, and Baralaba on the Dawson River and for Tartrus on the Mackenzie River.
+When possible, river height predictions are also given for Taroom, Theodore, Moura, and Baralaba on the Dawson River, Emerald on the Nogoa River, Yatton on the Isaac River and for Tartrus on the Mackenzie River.

 The Bureau's Flood Warning Centre issues Flood Warnings, which include the river height predictions, and River Height Bulletins for the Fitzroy River catchment regularly during flood events.

-Depending on your location in the Fitzroy River catchment, further flood information can be found through any of the following councils: the Isaac Regional Council, Central Highlands Regional Council, Woorabinda Aboriginal Shire Council, Banana Shire Council, Western Downs Regional Council, Maranoa Regional Council and Rockhampton Regional Council.
+Depending on your location in the Fitzroy River catchment, further flood information can be found through any of the following councils: the Isaac Regional Council, Central Highlands Regional Council, Woorabinda Aboriginal Shire Council, Banana Shire Council, Western Downs Regional Council, Maranoa Regional Council, Rockhampton Regional Council and Livingstone Shire Council.

 In addition, the Rockhampton Regional Council provides a local information service on flooding in the Rockhampton area.
 It has data and information on past flooding from which estimates of areas and depths of expected inundation are given.
 This enables flood threatened residents to take appropriate action before the floodwaters reach their property.